looeee/discoverthreejs-site/markdown/book/first-steps/animation-system.md

 updatables.push(mesh);
 {{< /code >}}

-This is similar to {{< link path="/book/first-steps/camera-controls/#update-the-controls-in-the-animation-loop" title="the orbit control's `.tick` method" >}} from a few chapters ago.
+This is similar to [the orbit control's `.tick` method]({{< relref "/book/first-steps/camera-controls#update-the-controls-in-the-animation-loop" >}} "the orbit control's `.tick` method") from a few chapters ago.

 ## Play the Animation Clips from _**Parrot.glb**_, _**Flamingo.glb**_, and _**Stork.glb**_

 Now that we have seen how to create a very simple if somewhat boring animation clip that moves an object across the scene while fading it in and out, let's turn our attention to the more interesting clips that we have loaded alongside our three bird models.
 Each of the three files, _**Parrot.glb**_, _**Flamingo.glb**_, and _**Stork.glb**_, contain both a model and an animation clip of that model flying.
-These models are not that different from the {{< link path="/book/first-steps/first-scene/#our-first-visible-object-mesh" title="simple cube mesh" >}} we've used in several previous chapters.
+These models are not that different from the [simple cube mesh]({{< relref "/book/first-steps/first-scene#our-first-visible-object-mesh" >}} "simple cube mesh") we've used in several previous chapters.
 Each bird is a single `Mesh`, with a `geometry` and a `material`, although the geometry has a feature called [**morph targets**](https://en.wikipedia.org/wiki/Morph_target_animation) (AKA **blend shapes**).
 Morph targets allow us to define two (or more) different shapes for a single geometry.
 Here, there is one shape with the wings up and one with the wings down.
 The flying clip animates between these two shapes to make it look like the bird's wings are flapping.

 {{% note %}}
 TODO-LINK: link to morph targets